fitmat/UnityBridge/README.md

+# PLUGIN - OUTDATED
+Unity Bridge is outdated.
+Use on your own risk.
+Please look at updated plugin called [FMBridge](https://github.com/fitmat/FMBridge)

 # Android Unity Bridge

 Unity Bridge is a bridge between FMDriver and Unity.
 Unity has a listener which gets all the ACTION_RESPONSE from FMDriver.